It's A Celebrity Knockout 1975

 The next game - ‘Waiters’ Slide’ - was the Marathon which was played alternately over 1 minute 30 seconds duration by each team on three occasions.
 It featured a large humped descending slide and six competitors (four males and two females) from each team equipped with trays.
 On the whistle, the competitors had to descend the slide on a coir doormat whilst transporting three glasses of beer on the tray.
 Any glasses on the tray at the base of the slide then had to be placed onto a large table.
 Glasses could not be held in place whilst descending.
 The team collecting the greater number of glasses would be declared the winners.

-The first round saw the participation of the Celebrities team, which included actress Linda Cunningham and Leicester City footballer (at time of recording) Frank Worthington, and they collected a total of 23 glasses from a possible thirty-six transported within the twelve essays made.
+The first round saw the participation of the Celebrities team, which included actor Linda Cunningham and Leicester City footballer (at time of recording) Frank Worthington, and they collected a total of 23 glasses from a possible thirty-six transported within the twelve essays made.

 Running Marathon Standings: